shriitg/DesignSprintUX/index.md

 ### Hands-on exercises
 - **Design analysis:**
   - We have seen how different interactive products and services vary in terms of emphasis on *form*, *content* and *behavior*.
 Let us individually create a nine-slide presentation covering images of interactive products and services.
 Each slide should have an image of a single product or service.
 It should be complemented with the text mentioning the emphasis on *form*, *content* and *behavior*.
-  - Write, or illustrate a short story depicting your understanding of the designs based on Mental model.
+  - Write, or illustrate a short story depicting your understanding of the designs based on Mental model. <a href="https://www.dropbox.com/s/x0p87xpqcg0pz7x/The%20Great%20Mental%20Model.mp4?dl=0" target="_blank>See the example</a>.
 - Practicing User Research Techniques
 - Design modelling
 - Design Evaluation